 - Smoke Out: Red Jack's signature ability is to conjure a cloud of black smoke that allows it to vanish and reappear as it wills.
 The Choju's Boss Subtitles is even "Black Cloud Super-Beast".

 - First Appearance: From Seven to the Hand of Ace

-- Hollywood Acid: Able to spray acid from the bulbous tube-like organ above its head.
+- Acid Attack: Able to spray acid from the bulbous tube-like organ above its head.

-- Meaningful Name: Baktari's name is derived from "Baku", a creature from Japanese folklore said by many to resemble a tapir.
+- Meaningful Name: Baktari's name is derived from "Baku", a creature from Japanese folklore said to resemble a tapir.

 - Playing with Fire: Can shoot fire from its claws.

 - Synchronization: Injuries that Baktari sustains as a Choju carry on in tapir form, notably a bandaged shoulder.
 This allows TAC to eventually track down the monster to the local zoo where they try to kill the tapir.
 Fortunately, Ultraseven arrives to help Ace restore the tapir to normal.